madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/create-an-issue-status.md

 ---
 title: Create an Issue Status
-description: Learn how to create an issue status in [!DNL Adobe Workfront ]to meet the needs of your organization's workflows.
+description: Learn how to create an issue status to meet the needs of your organization's workflows.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial